 Would you say that your primary interest growing up was biology and the natural world, and then technology just became your tool?

 Yeah, I think so.
 Biology, always.
 When I was very small, I used to be petrified of animals, anything apparently — cats, rabbits, dogs.
 My parents got so fed up with my fear that they ended up buying a dog.
 I remember coming home one day and the dog was in the backyard.
 I freaked out, screeching “I can’t live here.
 I can’t live here anymore” — a total drama queen.
 I was only about six or seven.
 About an hour later, I was rolling around with the dog.
 From that point onwards, my whole view of animals shifted completely.

 Thinking back on it, I just assumed that these critters were going to bite me or attack me.
 It was the unpredictability of animals that made me nervous.
 I guess that was the beginning of wanting to understand more.
-I’m still interested in critters of any shape and size, but also things at the nanoscale, and more increasingly, this idea of how biological systems get represented by data, and what if data *was* a biological system?
+I’m still interested in critters of any shape and size, but also things at the nanoscale, and more and more, this idea of how biological systems get represented by data, and what if data *was* a biological system?
 How would we see it if it wasn’t digital?
 What would it be like if it was akin to something like a slime mold, or nematodes — a living entity?